 Of all the island in the Turks and Caicos, Middle Caicos definitely take the lead in majestic coastlines.

 The Crossing Place Trail continues to the west atop the Mudjin Harbour cliffs and offers countless spectacular views and hidden beaches.
+This environment hides amazing limestone terrains, including dry cave features that have been altered and overprinted by the ocean, intricate and treacherous limestone ironshore features, and a tenacious and salt resistant collection of plant life.

 Formed slowly over time by the Karst system of dissolution, sinkholes caves and blue holes abound on North Caicos and Middle Caicos.